Fantastic Religious Weirdness

 open/close all folders

-- In one DC comic all the Christian heroes hold Mass in a church.
+- In an issue of the DC Comics mini-series Infinite Crisis, all the Christian heroes hold Mass in a church.
 Naturally the Celebrant is the exiled angel Zauriel.
 One person queries why Blue Devil stands there in flames.
 Well, he's a good Catholic boy.
 He's also a Devil standing on sacred ground.

 - The graphic novel Creature Tech has its skeptical scientist end up on an alien world at one point... only to find an alien Jesus being crucified.
 This ties back to an earlier point made that, if Jesus were real and divine, there's no way he would've died to save just one species.

 - In the Marvel Universe, vampires are vulnerable to the symbols of all faiths — so long as the bearer of the symbol's faith is strong.
 Dracula himself was once burned by a faithful Orthodox Jew's Star of David medallion.